 A Word about Rates: The previous section considered the number of absences and health conditions among various worker groups.
-For example, Figure 7 shows that men reported 92 diagnoses and women reported 50 diagnoses involving injuries during 1997.
-Men, therefore, reported almost twice as many injuries as women.
-As there are more than twice as many men than women at Fernald, it seems reasonable to expect more injuries among men than women.
-Does this mean that men were at greater risk of injuries compared with women in 1997?
+For example, Figure 7 shows that men reported 114 diagnoses and women reported 72 diagnoses involving injuries during 1998.
+Men, therefore, reported 58 percent more injuries than women.
+As there are more than twice as many men as women at Fernald, it seems reasonable to expect more injuries among men than women.
+Does this mean that men were at greater risk of injuries compared with women in 1998?
 To correctly answer the question, the total number of men and women in the work force must be considered.
-To compare risk among men and women, it is necessary to calculate the injury rate for each gender.
+To compare risk among men and women it is necessary to calculate the injury rate for each gender.
 Rates are calculated by dividing the number of injury diagnoses in a given gender by the total number of employees of that gender.
 Multiply this number by 1,000 to get the diagnosis rate per 1,000 workers.